Children History Descendants Resources Redden Cemetery Register as a Descendant

 Here stands an open invitation to all who descend from William and Fanny's ten children.
 Let us learn of each other, and prove our family history together, sharing information with each other in a spirit of respect for those who have gone before.

-Let us discover our heritage and build a Family Tree in honor of those two individuals, who were among the first to settle in what is today Raleigh County, WV., to establish a home, and a family, our common link.
+Let us discover our heritage and build a Family Tree in honor of those two individuals, who were among the first to settle in what is today Raleigh County, West Virginia., to establish a home, and a family, our common link.

 Who we are